-Tax legislation is often complex, and at times outdated, not adjusting to the changing economic reality and new types of transactions carried out.
-As a result, there are many issues whose tax treatment is currently not being regulated by Greek tax law.
+Tax legislation in Greece is often complex, and at times outdated, not adjusting to the changing economic reality and new types of transactions carried out.
+As a result, there are many issues whose tax treatment is currently not regulated by Greek tax law.
 At the same time, tax legislation is widely fragmented, with many decisions and circulars being issued for the interpretation of the applicable legal framework and the provision of guidelines for its implementation.
-Furthermore, especially since the financial crisis, tax legislation has been subject to constant amendments, which sometimes are not easy to keep up with.
+Furthermore, especially since the financial crisis, tax legislation has been subject to constant amendments, which are sometimes not easy to keep up with.

-In view of the above, it can be difficult for taxpayers to achieve full compliance with their tax obligations and therefore mitigate the possibility of tax controversy.
+In view of the above, it can be difficult for taxpayers to achieve full compliance with their tax obligations and therefore mitigate the possibility of a tax controversy.
 They are protected, however, when they have followed the interpretation and guidelines contained in the circulars and decisions issued by the tax administration, which are binding for the tax authorities.
 As long as this is the case, the taxpayers cannot be assessed with taxes and penalties.

 However, Greek tax legislation does not provide for the issuance of binding tax rulings, so it is not possible to receive, in advance, the binding position of the tax administration on the tax treatment of certain transactions, and thus reduce uncertainty.
-Written queries can be filed with the tax administration anyway, although their prevailing policy is no longer to issue individual replies, but, when they receive multiple queries on the same issue, to issue (where possible) general guidelines through circulars.
+Written queries may be filed with the tax administration, although their prevailing policy is no longer to issue individual replies, but, when they receive multiple queries on the same issue, to issue (where possible) general guidelines through circulars.
 However, even when they issue individual replies, the tax auditors are not bound by them and can adopt a different position.

 There is an exception for transfer pricing, where advance pricing agreements (APAs) can be concluded with the tax authorities.

-The base erosion and profit shifting (BEPS) recommendations and the EU’s recent measures to combat tax avoidance have not yet had an impact on tax controversies in Greece.
+The OECD’s base erosion and profit shifting (BEPS) recommendations and the EU’s recent measures to combat tax avoidance have not yet had an impact on tax controversies in Greece.
 The reason for this is that they are relatively new and not many audits have yet been performed for the fiscal years in which these rules have been in effect.
-It should be noted that the statute of limitations for the right of the tax authorities to perform audits is, in principle, five years starting from the end of the tax year in which the relevant tax return should be filed and usually the tax authorities perform the audits towards the end of that period.
+It should be noted that the statute of limitations for the right of the tax authorities to perform audits is, in principle, five years starting from the end of the tax year in which the relevant tax return should be filed and usually the tax authorities perform audits towards the end of this period.